crdsteixeira/Advanced-Topics-Intelligent-Systems_Space-Invaders-AI-Agent-DDRQN-and-DDTQN/README.md

-# Space Invaders: A journey through the path of Atari's Games with Reinforcement Learnig
+# Space Invaders: A journey through the path of Atari's Games with Reinforcement Learning

 ## Master's in Data Science and Engineering - Advanced Topics of Inteligent Systems